mthurmond/min-blog/roadmap.md

 update it on heroku, ideally by pushing to github repo, and publish to domain

 # p2
-pass in title as parameter to each route so user can see correct page titles (home, create post, delete post, etc) add cancel button on edit post screen (and new post screen if needed), with warning dialog if info has been typed Save info when i'm editing or creating a new post
+figure out why treehouse course set session user id to user id in db. do this if i need to do it. pass in title as parameter to each route so user can see correct page titles (home, create post, delete post, etc) add cancel button on edit post screen (and new post screen if needed), with warning dialog if info has been typed Save info when i'm editing or creating a new post